opendatahub-io/mcp-server-operator/README.md

   namespace: mcp-server-operator-system
 spec:
   image: <your_image_here>
+  args:
+    - <arg 1>
+    - <arg 2>
+  command:
+    - <command 1>
+    - <command 2>
 EOF
 ```

 **Field Descriptions**
 - `image`: Container image for the MCP server.
-- `args`: (Optional) List of arguments passed to the MCP server container.
+- `args`: (Optional) List of runtime arguments to be passed to the MCP server container.
+- `command`: (Optional) List for the entrypoint command to be passed to the MCP server container.

 ### Uninstalling the operator and cleaning the cluster
-Firstly, delete the MCPServer object from the cluster with using the following:
+Firstly, delete the MCPServer object from the cluster using the following command:
 ```
 oc delete mcpserver -n mcp-server-operator-system [name]
 ```

 Next is to uninstall the operator, which can be done by simply running the command below.
 ```
 make undeploy